xrstf/rudi/README.md

 ## Features

 * **Safe** evaluation: Rudi is not Turing-complete and so Rudi programs are always guaranteed to complete in a reasonable time frame.
+You can add support for functions defined in Rudi code (i.e. at runtime), but this is optional to allow a safe embedded behaviour by default.
 * **Lightweight**: Rudi comes with no runtime dependencies.
 * **Hackable**: Rudi tries to keep the language itself approachable, so that modifications are easier and newcomers have an easier time to get started.